All Episodes

 This would not have been possible without you, the media, and you, the public.

-That's why we went so public, so fast, and we're so transparent, and we're committed to that transparency.
+That's why we went so public, so fast, and we're so transparent.

-The crime scene, just a little bit there.
+The crime scene, just a little bit there, it is a large crime scene.

-And I even had the ability to walk through that crime scene and walk through the steps the suspect took to learn more about what was needed and what resources we need to bear to create a full picture for the FBI and leadership back in Washington.
+And I even had the ability to walk through that crime scene and walk through the steps the suspect took to learn more about what was needed and what resources we need to bring to create a full picture for the FBI and leadership back in Washington.

 Furthermore, thankfully to state and local partners, forensic evidence has been seized and continues to be garnered.